-HSBC aims to raise up to $1.5 billion additional tier 1 bond
+HSBC aims to raise up to $1.5 billion additional Tier 1 bond

 The source could not be named as the information was not yet made public.
-HSBC did not immediately respond to a request for comment.
+HSBC declined to comment.

+Initial price guidance for the bond's coupon is 8.5%, according to the term sheet.
+The final rate set could change based on demand from investors.

+HSBC said in a sale memo that it intends to use the cash raised for refinancing some debt, general corporate purposes and strengthening its capital base.

 ((Scott.Murdoch@thomsonreuters.com;))